LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Investigate_Compliance.md

 ### Task 2 - Review eDiscovery Permissions

+In this task, you will be utilizing Microsoft 365 tools such as Exchange admin center, and Microsoft Purview, with a focus on understanding how to manage and preserve email data for legal or compliance purposes.
+This task includes steps for managing permissions, editing roles, and reviewing eDiscovery cases and samples in Microsoft 365 Defender and Microsoft Purview.
+It also covers how to navigate an eDiscovery case and case hold in Microsoft 365 and how to search for and preserve specific email data.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.

 2. The **Microsoft Edge** browser should still have the **AlexWilber-Case01 - Microsoft Purview** tab open.
 We'll start by first signing out of the **MOD Administrator** account and logging into your organizations eDiscovery case administrators account, **Nestor Wilke**.